colonelpanic8/scrobble-scrubber/SCRUBBER_DEBUGGING.md

-# Scrobble Scrubber Debugging Issue
+y# Scrobble Scrubber Debugging Issue

 ## Problem
-The scrubber processor appears to be working correctly (evaluating rewrite rules) but we can't observe it actually applying rules because the test data (Beatles "Remastered 2009" tracks) has moved out of the recent tracks window.
+The scrubber processor is not working correctly in that  we can't observe processing a track and taking actio.

 ## Current State
 - Successfully implemented debugging CLI commands: